jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v1.md

 Finally running more consistently in the nearby grassy fields.

 Hope you enjoyed this!
-Always feel free to reply with any comments or links I might find interesting.
+Always feel free to reply with any comments or things I might find interesting.